Skip to main content

 • would_call_agent / would_call_pipeline target

 The estimate is intentionally labelled “estimated” everywhere it surfaces — it’s a planning aid, not a quote.
-Real cost only lands once you switch to run or test_run.
+Real cost only lands once you switch to run.

 Versioning + rollback